macalbert/write-parquet-java-demo/README.md

 # WriteParquetJava
-An example of how create parquet file in Java
+An simple example of how you can create parquet file in Java